RESOStandards/reso-certification-help/docs/providers.md

 <br />

-Should you require further assistance or have any questions, you may contact certification@reso.org.
+Should you require further assistance or have any questions, contact certification@reso.org.

 # Alignment Reports

-In addition to the complimentary **Industry Alignment Report**, two premium reports—**Provider Alignment Report** and **Market Alignment Report**—are available under the Reports option in the toolbar. **See:** [Alignment Reports Pricing]([url](https://www.reso.org/reso-alignment-reports-pricing/))
+In addition to the complimentary **Industry Alignment Report**, two premium reports – **Provider Alignment Report** and **Market Alignment Report** – are available under the Reports option in the toolbar. **See:** [Alignment Reports Pricing]([url](https://www.reso.org/reso-alignment-reports-pricing/))

 <img width="1088" height="255" alt="image" src="https://github.com/user-attachments/assets/d03eebf0-7eba-4d06-8027-56a858e8391f" />

 <br />

 ## Industry Alignment Report
-- A visual representation of how an organization's data compares to industry averages, such as RESO-standard and IDX payload data elements.
+- Provides a visual representation of how an organization's data compares to industry averages, such as RESO-standard and IDX payload data elements
-- Offers insights on what data elements might be added to improve alignment with the Data Dictionary.
+- Offers insights on what data elements might be added to improve alignment with the Data Dictionary
 - Allows data providers to fine-tune their systems before notifying customers to review and approve reports.

 <br />